Skip to main content

 Abstract

-Research material of the southeastern New Mexico community of White Oaks.
-The collection contains details of the history of more than forty families and individuals who made their homes there during its boom.
-Included is correspondence with descendants who shared documents and photographs for Haldane’s book, including two CDs containing images.
-The collection holds original photographs, as well as photocopied images.
-Written histories of families and individuals.
-The collection also holds the family history of the Ananias Green family.
+Research material on the community of White Oaks, Lincoln County, New Mexico.
+The collection contains details of the history of more than 40 families and individuals who made their homes there during its boom.
+Included is correspondence with descendants who shared documents and photographs for Roberta Haldane’s book on White Oaks.
+The collection includes original photographs, as well as photocopied images, written histories of families and individuals, and family history materials of the Ananias Green family.

 Immediate Source of Acquisition